 Whether we’re talking about the organizations and institutions that grew up around Bhagwan, Max Weber, The Beatles, Jesus Christ or the Founding Fathers of the USA, it doesn’t matter.
 The underlying principles are the same.

 Which brings us back to Brunel’s disillusionment at the current state of railway matters, or my disillusionment at the current state of everything else.

 Once we had charismatic engineers, scientists, teachers, broadcasters, journalists, politicians, economists, film and TV directors and pop stars.
 Now we have The X Factor.
 Imagine how well someone like John Lennon , Bob Dylan or Jimi Hendrix would get on with Simon Cowell.
 He’d take one look at them and have them thrown out on the street.

 I’ve watched this process happen in every walk of life, from physics to education to journalism to television.
-We’ve now reached the point where there’s not just no one left who knows what they’re doing, there’s no one left who ever met anyone who knew what they were doing.
+We’ve now reached the point where there seems to be no one left who knows what they’re doing.
+Even worse, there doesn’t seem to be anyone left who ever met anyone who knew what they were doing.